 1) Line to San Marco Basilica

-Buy skip the line ticket online for 2 Euros from venetoinside.com.
+Buy skip a line ticket online for 2 Euros from venetoinside.com.
 Another option: when you check in your gear at the Ateneo San Basso left luggage service, you'll be given a plastic claim check that can be used to bypass the queue at the front of the Basilica.
 You can’t enter with your big luggage anyway.
 The only problem is finding the Ateneo San Basso.
 Note: there is still a line for owners of skip the line tickets.
 See it in the picture above.

 2) Line to Dodges Palace